vvgomes/blog/_posts/2016-03-18-spring-data.md

 After that,  we've implemented each of the necessary filters and sorting as static methods and got rid of all the old long-named methods.
 The inner `Specifications` class works as a namespace just to avoid Spring Data trying to interpret our filters as regular `CrudRepository` methods.

 Without getting too deep in details about `root`, `query`, `cb` (criteria builder), what our new methods do is to return reusable specifications.
-And that should be enough to allow us to replace calls for
+And that should be enough to allow us to replace calls to

 {% highlight bash %}
 findByFirstNameAndLastNameAndBirthDateIsLessThanAndStatusInOrderByEnrollmentDesc